 TeleTech Holdings, Inc. ("TeleTech", "the Company", "we", "our" or "us") is a customer engagement management service provider that delivers integrated consulting, technology, growth and customer care solutions on a global scale.
-Our suite of product and service capabilities allows us to design and deliver enhanced, value-driven customer experiences across numerous communication channels.
-Our solutions are supported by 46,000 employees delivering services in 24 countries from 59 delivery centers on six continents.
-Our revenue for fiscal 2014 was \$1,242 million.
+Our suite of products and services allows us to design and deliver engaging, outcome-based customer experiences across numerous interaction channels.
+Our solutions are supported by 44,000 employees delivering services in 24 countries from 67 delivery centers on six continents.
+Our revenue for fiscal 2015 was \$1,287 million.